 Think of the birds

 Who doesn’t love to have feathered friends visiting their backyard?
 It’s a great way to teach your kids about different species while bird watching.
-There are a million ways to make your own birdfeeder (check Pinterest!) but some our favorites are in old dishware, globe lights, mason jars or empty wine bottles.
+There are a million ways to make your own birdfeeder (check Pinterest!) but some of our favorites are in old dishware, globe lights, mason jars or empty wine bottles.